-25 CONTINGENT ASSETS AND LIABILITIES (Continued)
+29. CONTINGENT ASSETS AND LIABILITIES (Continued)

-- (g) Directors' Deeds The Company has entered into deeds of indemnity with each of its Directors indemnifying them against liability incurred in discharging their duties as directors/officers of the Consolidated Entity.
-As at the reporting date, no claims have been made under any such indemnities and accordingly, it is not possible to quantify the potential financial obligation of the Consolidated Entity under these indemnities. - (h) Bayan Mining LLC JV Agreement On 16 July 2015 Saudi Investments Pty Ltd (a wholly owned subsidiary of the Company) entered into a JV agreement with Bayan Mining LLC.
-40,000,000 shares are to be issued upon satisfaction of all of the conditions precedent, which includes the granting of the Khnaiguiyah mining licence to Bayan or the JV. - (i) Off-take agreement Al Hadeetha Copper Gold Project On 15 March 2017 Alara Oman Operations Pty Ltd (a wholly owned subsidiary of the Company) (Seller) entered into an off-take agreement for the supply of copper concentrate from the Al Hadeetha Copper Project (Offtake Agreement) to Statdrome Pte Ltd (Buyer).
+- (e) Bayan Mining LLC JV Agreement On 16 July 2015 Saudi Investments Pty Ltd (a wholly owned subsidiary of the Company) entered into a JV agreement with Bayan Mining LLC.
+40,000,000 shares are to be issued upon satisfaction of all of the conditions precedent, which includes the granting of the Khnaiguiyah mining licence to Bayan or the JV. - (f) Off-take agreement Al Hadeetha Copper Gold Project On 15 March 2017 Alara Oman Operations Pty Ltd (a wholly owned subsidiary of the Company) (Seller) entered into an off-take agreement for the supply of copper concentrate from the Al Hadeetha Copper Project (Offtake Agreement) to Statdrome Pte Ltd (Buyer).
 Under the Offtake Agreement, annual concentrate production of approximately 35,000 wmt will be shipped at regular intervals from the Sohar port.
 There also exists the possibility of supplying the material to the Omani smelter in case it restarts.
 However, the project financial model allows for sea freight and other charges associated with the sale of concentrate from the port at Sohar.
-The Offtake Agreement also includes a pre-payment by the Buyer of US\$6 million to assist in funding project construction costs and mine start-up, and will be drawn down in instalments during the project construction phase, starting once the mining licence is issued.
+The Offtake Agreement also includes a pre-payment by the Buyer of US\$6 million to assist in funding project construction costs and mine start-up and will be drawn down in instalments during the project construction phase, starting once the mining licence is issued.
 In June 2018 the Buyer made the first pre-payment of US\$1.2 million under the Offtake Agreement.

 The prepayment is to be repaid to the Buyer by it deducting US\$0.5 million plus interest from each amount due to the Seller under provisional invoices for the sale of copper concentrate to the Buyer.
-If the Seller does not deliver copper concentrate to the Buyer as agreed, the Buyer may call upon a guarantee provided by the Seller and Al Hadeetha Investment LLC for the performance of the Seller's obligations under the Offtake Agreement.
+If the Seller does not deliver copper concentrate to the Buyer, the Buyer may call upon a guarantee provided by the Seller and Al Hadeetha Investment LLC for the performance of the Seller's obligations under the Offtake Agreement.